hpparvi/ull_tp_2425/exercises/pc/ex3/README.md

 6. ```Build the initial tree and particle distribution```: all processes build the initial tree and calculate how many particles they should handle.
 The total number of particles is divided as equally possible among the processes.
 Any leftover particles are assigned to the first processes.

-7. ```Initialization of particle accelerations```: each process sets the acceleration of its assigned particles to zero, and performs an all-to-all gather of particle data using MPI_Allgatherv to ensure that each process has access to the full dataset.
+7. ```Initialization of particle accelerations```: each process sets the acceleration of its assigned particles to zero.

 8. ```Force calculation and acceleration update```: each process calculates the forces between its particles using the Barnes-Hut tree algorithm.
 The forces are computed based on the tree of particles built in the previous step.
-Then, the processes gather particle data again using MPI_Allgatherv to update all particles' information.
+Then, the processes gather particle data using MPI_Allgatherv to update all particles' information.

 9. ```Opening output file```: the master process opens the output file to store the results of the simulation.